Maternity DNA Test

 Testing: Child and alleged mother samples

-Timeframe: 5-7 working days from receipt of sample at our office.
+Timeframe: 7-10 working days from receipt of sample at our office

 We do not offer express testing if you choose to send a discreet sample.
 We can offer express testing only if you use mouth swabs.

-Maternity testing by International Biosciences starting from only MYR 990 for testing mother and 1 child.
-This cost includes our express turnaround time which means your results will be ready and available to you in 5-7 working days from the day we receive your samples.
+Maternity testing by International Biosciences starting from only MYR 1480 for testing mother and 1 child.
+This cost includes your results will be ready and available to you in 7-10 working days from the day we receive your samples.
 Our test uses 21 genetic markers to ensure the highest levels of accuracy.
 Maternity test results are 99.99% accurate and all we need are mouth swab samples from the mother and the child.

 Note: We can only guarantee standard result turnaround time when testing takes place solely using oral swab samples.
 Using a discreet sample for your test may lead to an increase in turnaround time.